piemadd/amtrak/readme.md

 (Documentation moved to docs.md)

+## Demo Repl
+Here is a demo Repl you can either just simply run or even fork (all in your browser) to see what this library is capable of: https://replit.com/@piemadd/Amtrakjs-Example

 ## TS Examples
 As this library was written in TypeScript, it is naturally easy to use it:
 ### Fetching All Data